 Cities, towns and counties that wish to offer incentives for the development of lower-cost housing types may want to start by thinking about the housing type(s) these incentives will be designed to encourage.
 These can include:

-- Multifamily housing.
 Whether rental or owner units, multifamily housing often (but not always) costs less on a per-unit basis to construct than single-family homes.

-- Micro-units.
 Micro-units are fully-equipped apartments, with their own kitchen and bathroom, that are smaller than conventional apartments – often around 250 to 350 square feet.

-- Single-room occupancy units.
 Single-room occupancy dwellings are similar to micro-units, except that they typically have shared kitchen and/or bathroom facilities.
 While commonly viewed as an affordable housing solution for individuals experiencing homelessness, single-room occupancy units may also be appropriate for college students, young workers who are just starting out, and older adults.

-- Accessory dwelling units.
 Also called ADUs, in-law apartments, or granny flats, accessory dwelling units are homes that are created on the same lot as an existing house – often as an apartment in the basement or above a garage or as a smaller free-standing structure in the back yard.
 Accessory dwelling units are commonly created in low-density residential neighborhoods where lower-cost housing types might otherwise be unavailable.

-- Junior accessory dwelling units.
 Also called JADUs, these are bedrooms for rent within existing homes.
 While JADUs may not have a full kitchen or private bathroom, they include small-scale cooking facilities such as a sink, cooktop, and small refrigerator.
 JADUs are similar to ADUs, but are smaller in size and typically have a shared entry to the existing home as well as a private entrance.